-Yoga is offered as a complementary health practice to inpatient and outpatient clinical programs at Children’s Hospital of Philadelphia (CHOP).
-The word “yoga” itself means, “union or to unite.”
-Yoga focuses your attention on your breath and your body at the same time.
-Yoga can help to improve health and wellbeing (physical, emotional, mental and social) through the regular practice of postures and poses (asana), breathing exercises, relaxation and meditation.
+Yoga is an integrative health practice offered to patients at Children’s Hospital of Philadelphia (CHOP).
+The word “yoga” means, “union or to unite.”
+Yoga brings focus to your breath and your body at the same time.
+Yoga can improve health and well-being by practicing poses (asana), breathing exercises (pranayama), relaxation and meditation.

 Yoga for Cancer Coping